FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 ```dart
 controller: _cardNumberController,
 ```
-The text field should look like this now
+The Card number text field should look like this now

 ```dart
 TextFormField(